basic-web-components/basic-web-components/README.md

 _Note: The master branch of this project targets **Shadow DOM version 1** and **Custom Elements version 1**.
-Currently, the only browser that supports those specifications well enough is Chrome Canary.
-That is currently the only browser in which all unit tests pass and all demos work properly.
+Currently, the only browser that supports those specifications well enough is Google Chrome.
+That is currently the only browser in which all unit tests pass and all components work properly.
 We will be adding support for Safari Technology Preview and the version 1 polyfills as those stabilize._